 Best practice for tenants

 For multi-tenant environments, you may want to train your tenants to view Robin only as a way of reserving the space.
 This is because most multi-tenant offices struggle with rate limits - which are put in place to protect users and domains from risky behavior.
-Generally speaking, these pop up when users create too many meetings and are inviting too many people that aren’t a part of their domain.
+Generally speaking, these pop up when users create too many meetings and invite too many people who aren’t a part of their domain.

 Reservation Mode setting can be used to avoid rate limits by preventing tenants from adding invitees to room reservations - this way, users can create an event in Robin to reserve the space and send a separate invite for guests and attendees.

 The request-only meeting room approval feature is not recommended for multi-tenant offices using Microsoft 365.